Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 - Bake for 10 to 15 minutes, but keep a watchful eye on it; bacon baked in the oven can go quickly from crisp to cremated.

 This is the best method for you if you need to cook a large amount of bacon at one time; this is the method that restaurants use.
-By the way, cooking the bacon on the broiler tray or cooling rack elevates out of the grease and helping it to crisp more quickly.
+By the way, cooking the bacon on the broiler tray or cooling rack elevates the grease and helps it to crisp more quickly.